alexveden/c3tools/lib/c3lib/argparse/README.md

  - Support of `--long=value` and `--long value`
  - Support of `--` makes all following options as arguments
  - Generic option value to program value parsing
+ - Support of default values (set from initial value of option before parse)
  - Sub-commands support
  - ZII initialization, with sensible defaults
  - Builtin argument validation for simple types